Effective: May 25, 2018 – Last Modified: October 7, 2021

 Foundation Medicine GmbH

 Linked Services.
 The Services may link to sites operated by third parties or offer content developed and maintained by third parties.
 We are not responsible for the privacy practices of these third parties and when you interact with them you may be providing information to them directly.
 Such parties will have their own rules and policies with respect to the collection, use, and disclosure of personal information and we encourage you to review those rules and policies.

 Children’s Privacy.
 We do not knowingly collect any personal information from children under the age of 13 without parental consent, unless permitted by law.
 If we learn that a child under the age of 13 has provided us with personal information, we will delete it in accordance with applicable law.

 Your California Privacy Rights.
 California residents are entitled once a year, free of charge, to request disclosure of your personal information that we collect, and obtain certain information regarding our disclosure, if any, of categories of personal information to third parties for their direct marketing purposes in the preceding calendar year.
-We do not disclose or sell personal information to third parties for their own direct marketing purposes.
+You may request this information by emailing firstname.lastname@example.org.
+California residents have the right to request that businesses not sell their personal information.
+We do not sell personal information, including that of minors under 16 years of age to third parties.

 Do Not Track Signals.
 Some web browsers may transmit “do not track” signals to the websites and other online services with which a user communicates.
 Because there currently is no industry standard that governs what, if anything, websites should do when they receive these signals, we currently do not take action in response to these signals.

 Retention of your personal information.
 We retain your personal data for as long as required to provide the Services you request, and as necessary to comply with our legal obligations and resolve disputes.